10 Best Banks for Nonprofits: Detailed Review + Tips

 1. US Bank

 US Bank is one of the largest banks on this list, but the services they offer to nonprofits stand out for convenience and cost.
 Unlike many larger institutions, US Bank has a nonprofit business checking account.
-They also offer a credit card for nonprofits that does not require a personal guarantor.
+They also offer a credit card for nonprofits that do not require a personal guarantor.

 1.1 Best account features for nonprofits

 US Bank’s interest-earning nonprofit checking account can be opened for only $100.
-Nonprofits must maintain the minimum balance needed for the account to earn interest each day and credited to the account at the end of each month.
+Nonprofits must maintain the minimum balance needed for the account to earn interest each day and be credited to the account at the end of each month.

 Nonprofits can open these accounts over the phone or in person and have access to online and mobile banking, tax fraud protection, remote check deposits, credit card payment processing, and overdraft protection.